-- Describe the structure, staffing, and purpose of the campus-wide coordinating infrastructure (center, office, network or coalition of centers, etc.) to support and advance community engagement.
-If the campus has more than one center coordinating community engagement, describe each center, staffing, and purpose and indicate how the multiple centers interact with one another to advance institutional community engagement. - Describe the internal budgetary allocations dedicated to supporting institutional engagement with the community.
+1. As evidence for your earlier classification, you provided a description of the campus-wide coordinating infrastructure (center, office, network or coalition of centers, etc.) to support and advance community engagement and you reported how it is staffed, how it is funded, and its reporting line.

+For re-classification, describe what has changed, if anything, with this infrastructure, its mission, staffing, funding, and reporting since the last classification.
+If the campus has more than one center coordinating community engagement, describe each center, staffing, and purpose and indicate how the multiple centers interact with one another to advance institutional community engagement:

+Provide any relevant links that support the narrative.

+2. As evidence provided for your earlier classification, you described internal budgetary allocations dedicated to supporting institutional engagement with the community and whether these funds were permanent or temporary.

+For re-classification, describe the most recent internal budgetary allocations dedicated to supporting institutional engagement with the community, and what has changed, if anything, with the budgetary allocations since the last classification.
 Describe whether the sources of these funds are permanent or temporary.
 Describe how budget shortfalls may have impacted funding for community engagement.

+3. As evidence provided for your earlier classification, you described strategic fundraising efforts and/or external funding (grants) specifically undertaken to support community engagement.

-- 3. Describe any strategic fundraising efforts or external funding (grants) specifically undertaken to support community engagement and identify any specific endowments earmarked for community engagement. - 4.
-Describe any specific community investments made by the institution and/or the business practices adopted by the institution that complement and align with community engagement efforts.
-Provide at least two but not more than four examples from the following practices (maximum word count 1000): - Description of how the business operations of the campus align with local economic and community development agendas through hiring, purchasing, and procurement. - Description of the specific mechanisms that are employed to assure community benefit when the campus is involved in local property acquisition and real estate development. - c.
+For re-classification, describe the most recent strategic fundraising efforts and/or external funding (grants) specifically undertaken to support community engagement and identify any specific endowments earmarked for community engagement.

+- 4. Describe any specific community investments made by the institution and/or the business practices adopted by the institution that complement and align with community engagement efforts.
+Provide at least two but not more than four examples from the following practices (maximum word count 1000): - a.
+Description of how the business operations of the campus align with local economic and community development agendas through hiring, purchasing, and procurement. - b.
+Description of the specific mechanisms that are employed to assure community benefit when the campus is involved in local property acquisition and real estate development. - c.
 Description of the campus's participation in a local Payment in Lieu of Taxes (PILOT) program. - 5.
 Describe the ways that your campus provides unencumbered financial resources to local communities of color and/or other historically marginalized communities.

-SECTION 7: Institutional (Campus-Wide) Tracking, Monitoring, and Assessment
+SECTION 7: Institutional (Campus-Wide) Tracking Monitoring, and Assessment